joshbrew/Vulkan-Compute-Example/README.md

 Find the working .exe in x64/Debug.
 You can change the particle and shader behaviors without recompiling by tweaking the particles.comp shader then reloading the SPIRV numbers by clicking the generate-spirv batch file in the shaders folder next to the .exe.

-Only real issue is window resizing.
-Also updating the rest of Sascha's header libraries (found in Project1/unused/needs updating) to have the correct class names and remove the OS-specific dependencies covered by GLFW to access a fuller feature set for Vulkan.
+Only real issue is window resizing, as well as the non-working include (found in Project1/unused/need updating).

 Sascha's examples need only be modified to fit the correct VulkanBase class name, and the correct main loop sequence as indicated in the comments below the VulkanBase class in VulkanBase.h.
 There are hundreds of examples, though some will require the unupdated files.
 <div>